zz22394/presto/presto-product-tests/README.md

     presto-product-tests/conf/docker/singlenode/compose.sh logs
     ```

-3. Add an IP-to-host mapping for the `hadoop-master` host in `/etc/hosts`.
+3. Add an IP-to-host mapping for the docker hosts in `/etc/hosts`.
 The format of `/etc/hosts` entries is `<ip> <host>`:

-    - On GNU/Linux add the following mapping: `<container ip> hadoop-master`.
+    - On GNU/Linux run the following command add output of below command to `/etc/hosts`:
-    The container IP can be obtained by running:

         ```
-        docker inspect $(presto-product-tests/conf/docker/singlenode/compose.sh ps -q hadoop-master) | grep -i IPAddress
+        presto-product-tests/bin/hosts.sh singlenode
         ```

+    Note that above command requires [jq](https://stedolan.github.io/jq/) to be installed in your system

-    - On OS X add the following mapping: `<docker machine ip> hadoop-master`.
+    - On OS X add the following mapping:

+        ```
+        <docker machine ip> hadoop-master
+        <docker machine ip> mysql
+        <docker machine ip> postgres
+        ```

     Since Docker containers run inside a Linux VM, on OS X we map the VM IP to
     the `hadoop-master` hostname.
 To obtain the IP of the Linux VM run: